Skip to main content

 We will never include third-party trackers on Pulse properties.

 No Google Analytics, no Meta Pixel, no LinkedIn Insight tag, no Hotjar, no FullStory, no Segment-into-twelve-vendors.
-Our marketing site uses one first-party session cookie.
+Our marketing site sets only first-party cookies, listed name by name at /cookies, plus cookieless aggregate page counts processed by Vercel.
 Our app uses zero third-party scripts on the auth-walled pages.

 6. 06